-1 In 10 People Have Ended A Friendship Over Social Media Content, According To A New Study
+1 In 10 People Have Ended A Friendship Over Social Media Content, Says A New Study

 To say that social media has changed the way we live our lives is a massive understatement.
 A decade ago there was no such thing as an Instagram influencer, people sat down to eat without snapping and tagging their food, and for a dress to go viral it’d have to appear in all of the high fashion magazines.
 There’s definitely bonuses to the new, interconnected world, however a recent study found that while it may be easier to stay in touch with people online nearly one in ten people have ended a friendship over social media content.
 When it comes to your instagram grid, it appears there’s rules and breaking them can lead to really serious consequences in your real life relationships.